maicivan/sofar_multimodal/README.md

 </p>

 ## Recommendations
-If you want add a perception module, you will need to add an Adapter module between perception module and feature selecetor module.
+If you want add a perception module, you will need to add an Adapter module between perception module and feature selector module.
 Then, add a subscriber and its callback in featureScheduler.py following the commented example into the script.

 ## Authors